petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/types-of-utility-pages.md

 You can customize the look and feel of the Forgot Password page as you would for a content page.
 You can also create multiple create account utility pages per site, but you can use only one as the default.

 !!! important
-    Starting from Liferay DXP 2024.Q3/GA132, if you have enabled OpenID Connect or Facebook Connect, both these links don't appear on the sign-in, create account, or forgot password widgets when used on a utility page.
+    Starting from Liferay DXP 2024.Q3/GA132, if you have enabled OpenID Connect or Facebook Connect, their links don't appear on the sign-in, create account, or forgot password widgets when used on a utility page.

 !!! important
     Currently, the sign-in, create account, and forgot password utility pages are behind a beta feature flag.
 See [Beta Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) for more information.